Bengals Quick Hits: Botched In Baltimore, Bengals Blow Chance For Division Lead with 19-17 Loss to Ravens - CLNS Media

 Joe Burrow’s quarterback sneak with 1:58 left in the fourth quarter gave Cincinnati it’s first lead of the game, 17-16, capping a 13-play, 70-yard drive that silenced the M&T Bank Stadium crowd.

-Second-guessers will have a field day over Cincinnati’s first possession of the fourth quarter.
-The Bengals got too cute Sunday night and blew their chance at sole possession of first place in the AFC North.
+Second-guessers will have a field day over Cincinnati’s last possession of the third quarter.
+Those second-guessers will argue the Bengals got too cute Sunday night and blew their chance at sole possession of first place in the AFC North.

 Facing first-and-goal on the Baltimore 2 after a pass interference call that kept Hayden Hurst from catching the ball in the end zone, Joe Burrow couldn’t find Hurst and threw incomplete.
 On second down, the Bengals ran a reverse in which Tyler Boyd was blown up by Marcus Peters before he could complete a pass to the end zone on second down.
 On third down, Burrow completed a pass to Ja’Marr Chase down to the two.

-On fourth down, Burrow ran a shuttle pass in the middle of a congested offense line that fell incomplete.
+On fourth down, Burrow ran a shovel pass in the middle of a congested offense line that fell incomplete, intended apparently for Stanley Morgan.

 Frustration boiled over on the sideline as head coach Zac Taylor tried to chase down left tackle La’el Collins on an apparent missed block on the fourth down play.